-(1) Search by course
+(1) Search by Course

 When planning registration this allows you to efficiently check the timetable, search for only subjects for which you are eligible to register, and browse them by day/class time.
-Use the syllabus search (search by class) to do this.
+Use "Search from Course" to do this.